Nelson Ceaser

 Nelson Ceaser (born June 3, 2001) is an American professional football defensive end.
 He played college football at Houston.

-Early life and high school
+Early life

 Ceaser attended high school at Ridge Point.
 Coming out of high school, Ceaser was rated as a four-star recruit and held offers from schools such as Nebraska, Houston, Oklahoma, TCU, Texas Tech, and Arizona.
 Ceaser ultimately decided to commit to play college football for the Houston Cougars.

 College career

 In Ceaser's first two seasons in 2019 and 2020, he notched just two tackles with one and a half being for a loss, one and a half sacks, and a forced fumble, in two games.
 In the 2021 Birmingham Bowl, Ceaser notched five tackles, as he helped the Cougars beat Auburn.
 Ceaser finished the 2021 season with 22 tackles with four being for a loss, and three and a half sacks.
 During the 2022 season in a game versus Rice, Ceaser recovered a fumble and returned it 11 yards for a touchdown to seal a win.
 In 2022, Ceaser tallied 36 tackles with ten going for a loss, four sacks, two pass deflections, an interception, a fumble recovery, a forced fumble, and a touchdown.
 Ceaaser would have a breakout 2023 season, totaling 43 tackles with 13.5 being for a loss, nine and a half sacks, and a pass deflection.
 For his performance on the season, Ceaser was named first-team all Big-12.
 After the conclusion of the 2023 season, Ceaser would declare for the 2024 NFL draft.